Grammatical gender: Meaningful

-Gender shift may be associated with a difference in the sex of the referent, as with nouns such as comunista in Spanish, which may be either masculine or feminine, depending on whether it refers to a male or a female.
+Gender shift may be associated with a difference in the gender of the referent, as with nouns such as comunista in Spanish, which may be either masculine or feminine, depending on whether it refers to a male or a female.
 It may also correspond to some other difference in the meaning of the word.
 For example, the German word See meaning "lake" is masculine, whereas the identical word meaning "sea" is feminine.
 The meanings of the Norwegian noun ting have diverged further: masculine en ting is "a thing", whereas neuter et ting is "an assembly".
 (The parliament is the Storting, "the Great Ting"; the other tings like Borgarting are the regional courts.)

 It is a matter of analysis how to draw the line between a single polysemous word with multiple genders and a set of homonyms with one gender each.
 For example, Bulgarian has a pair of homonyms пръст (prəst) which are etymologically unrelated.
 One is masculine and means "finger"; the other is feminine and means "soil".